 My current research revolves around the concept of goodness in both moral philosophy and metaphysics.
 In particular, I am interested in the epistemological question how we recognize that something is good in the first place and how that enables us to understand what goodness is.

-- I have co-edited a special issue of ARSP (Der normative Druck des Faktischen), which is coming out in January 2019.
+- I have co-edited a special issue of ARSP (Der normative Druck des Faktischen), which just came out.

-- My paper “Geltung und Gerechtigkeit” has been accepted for publication in Rechtsphilosophie.
-Zeitschrift für Grundlagen des Rechts (forthcoming 2018).
+- My paper “Geltung und Gerechtigkeit” has been published in Rechtsphilosophie: Zeitschrift für Grundlagen des Rechts (4/2018).